 For More Information

-For questions or more detailed information on how the changes to the 2017 Ag Census affect the Indicators, contact Shannon Caplan at Rural Communities Explorer.
+For questions or more detailed information on how the changes to the 2017 Agricultural Census affect the Indicators, contact Shannon Caplan at Rural Communities Explorer.